iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.2.1-1.3.md

 [TOC]

-!!! warning

-    THIS IS STILL A DRAFT DOCUMENT, DO NOT APPLY IT.

 !!! note "Paid Remote Upgrade Support"

     We offer remote upgrade support if you don't want to get your hands dirty,